core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, the server verifies the request by using the Security Context CTX\_1.

-After that, the server generates a random value N2, and uses N = Comb(N1, N2) and X = Comb(X1, X2) together with CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
+After that, the server generates a value N2, and uses N = Comb(N1, N2) and X = Comb(X1, X2) together with CTX\_OLD, in order to derive the new Security Context CTX\_NEW.

 An example of this nonce processing on the server with values for N1, X1, N2, and X2 is presented in {{fig-kudos-x-n-example-mess-two}}.